NIVANorge/lake_liming_app/README.md

 ## 2. Streamlit app for testing

 A simple Streamlit app to explore user requirements is deployed [here](https://nivanorge-lake-liming-app-app-9p2c97.streamlit.app/).
-Note that the final application will probably not be deployed using Streamlit, but it's useful as a starting point for discussion and for quickly exploring UI options.
+Note that the final application will probably not be deployed using Streamlit, but it's useful as a starting point for discussions and for quickly exploring UI options.

+To deploy the app for testing via JupyterHub:

+ 1. Clone this repository to the Hub

+ 2. Open a terminal and `cd` into the `lake_liming_app` folder

+ 3. Run `streamlit run app.py` to start the app

+ 4. Open a new browser tab and navigate to https://jupyterhub.niva.no/hub/user-redirect/proxy/8501/ to view the app

 ## 3. Documentation